adamhaile/S/README.md

 1. Wrap the data that will be changing in S **data signals**: `S.data(&lt;value&gt;)`
 2. Wrap the things you want to keep up-to-date in S **computations**: `S(() => &lt; ... code ... &gt;)`

 Both constructors return a function, and you can read the current value by calling it &ndash; `signal()`.
-For data signals, you can also set them by passing in a new value &ndash; `signal(&lt;new value&gt;)`.
+For data signals, you can also set the value by passing in a new one &ndash; `signal(&lt;new value&gt;)`.

 ## How does S work?
 S implements data signals and computations as **lightweight closures**, aka small first-class functions carrying a piece of state.
 As your program runs, these closures communicate with each other to build up a **live dependency graph** of your program.
 Then, when a data signal changes, S **traverses the graph** to determine which computations need to be updated and in what order.
 This way, S keeps your program up-to-date automatically, without any need to register for change events or call update functions.